darkterminal/ffrs/README.md

-# FF - Media Conversion CLI Tool
+# ffrs - Media Conversion CLI Tool

-FF is a CLI tool that translates plain English commands into ffmpeg commands.
+ffrs is a CLI tool that translates plain English commands into ffmpeg commands.
 It provides both a library API and a command-line interface for media conversion tasks.

 ## The Story